uchicago-cs/chigame/docs/developer/guidelines.md

 1 file reformatted.
 ```

+You can also enable automatic formatting on most code editors, so you don't
+have to run `black` manually.
+For VS Code, see [Fornatting Python in VS Code](https://code.visualstudio.com/docs/python/formatting).

-While `black` is only one of the tools that will be run by our automated checks,
+Note: While `black` is only one of the tools that will be run by our automated checks,
 it will typically catch most style issues, and will fix them automatically
 for you.